Ethan-Mr-Hunt/Mini-Git-Hub/README.md

 # Mini-Git-Hub
-It's my little version of GitHub which I made using C Ok just testing
+It's my little version of GitHub which I made using C.